datageneration/smdca/Readme.md

 rtweet::get_token()
 ```

 With API methods, there are plenty of R packages for collecting Twitter data.
 Examples include twitteR, vosonSML and rtweet.
-The following illustration uses rtweet, which gives most detail in twitter variables (almost 90).
+The following illustration uses rtweet, which gives most detail in twitter variables (> 90).

 ```
 ## Install packages need for Twitter data download